y3ro/loggit/README.md

 ### Version changelog

 Collect log entries starting from the last "bump-version" commit.
+By default, it will also create the corresponding version tag.

 Quick example: